-Apart from the purchase price, a commission of 2% of the purchase price must be paid to the real estate broker.
+Apart from the purchase price, a commission of generally 2% of the purchase price must be paid to the real estate broker office.
 The authority regulating real estate matters in the Emirate of Dubai, the Dubai Land Department, usually charges a so-called transfer fee of 4% of the purchase price, which must be paid in equal amounts by both the seller and the buyer, provided that the parties have not agreed on a different payment ratio.
-Further, you must account for at least AED 2,000 charged by the real estate trustee office which handles the actual property transfer as well as the costs for the issuance of the title deed, which approximately amount to AED 300.
+In practice, this fee is regularly borne by the buyer.
+Further, the buyer must account for at least AED 2,000 charged by the real estate registration trustee office, which handles the actual property transfer, as well as the costs for the issuance of the title deed, which currently amount to AED 580.
 Additional costs might accrue for the application of no objection certificates, such as from the project developer.

 Further Questions on Real Estate Law

 We are glad to assist you anytime, whether in a personal meeting, over the phone or by eMail.